tuliobluz/protractor-zalenium/README.md

 * Provide capabilities to cover all browsers and platforms

 That is why we took this approach where docker-selenium nodes are created on demand.
 Your UI tests in Firefox and Chrome will run faster because they are running on a local grid, on a node created from scratch and disposed after the test completes.

+## Post on Medium about Zalenium

+I created a post about [Zalenium — Brief Introduction with Protractor](https://medium.com/@tuliobluz/zalenium-brief-introduction-with-protractor-5d9e4f5f85cb)